dungulu/KCSE/README.md

-# KCSE
+# KCSE READ ME
-This is an experimental filter table that enables candidates to search for their examination dates and timings with ease.
+This is an experimental filter timetable feature that enables candidates to search for their examination dates and timings with ease.
 Hope this project will be useful to somebody.